- into the actual app (menu?);

 The basic premise is that when the use of your app involves processing of personal data of individuals, privacy laws will kick in.
 One of the consequences is the required disclosure of your data processing to your users and that information should be made readily available before a mobile app is downloaded.

-To illustrate that, I will use a quote from Europe's Article 29 Working Party which is a sort of think tank regarding European data protection practices (emphasis added, you can view the paper in full here and mainly under 3.7.2 the form of the information):
+To illustrate that, we’ll use a quote from Europe’s Article 29 Working Party which is a sort of think tank regarding European data protection practices (emphasis added, you can view the paper in full here and mainly under 3.7.2 the form of the information):

 The essential scope of information about data processing 1) must be available to the users before app installation, via the app store.
 Secondly, the relevant information about the data processing 2) must also be accessible from within the app, after installation.